 Research shows a positive correlation between finance and IT alignment and digital transformation maturity.
-By going beyond legacy ERP, organizations can focus on the data integration, technology, and skills necessary to move finance forward.
+By going beyond legacy ERP, organisations can focus on the data integration, technology and skills necessary to move finance forward.

 Finance needs usable data to create value.

 To keep pace with change, finance teams need timely and accurate data to meet their transformation and business goals.